Missing teen lured away by video game chat resurfaces

 Peal's father says his son turned himself in after seeing social media posts about his disappearance.

-Developer Discord Inc. tells WHBQ-TV that it urges users to only chat with people they know.
-It also says it urges parents to teach children about the risks of communication with unknown people.
+Developer Discord Inc. tells WHBQ-TV that it urges users to only chat with people they know, and urges parents to teach children about the risks of communication with unknown people.